FranciscodeMaussion/RocketBookPages/README.md

     The size of the page, it can be A4 or Letter.
 - `type` : str,
     A string number that refers to the type of page, it can be (DotGrid:0, Graph:1, Lined:2, Music:3).
+- `numbered` : bool
+    Define if the pages will be numbered or not.

 ## Returns
 - `str`,